Policy: Glossary - student policies and procedures

 A Doctoral or Masters program comprising a maximum of one-third coursework and minimum of two-thirds research such as Doctor of Philosophy or Master of Philosophy program.

 The process of conferring Awards of the University either at a formal ceremony or in absentia.

 A merit-based award that is made to a current student as a one-off payment to provide a reimbursement or to cover a specific cost to pursue their program of study at the ANU.

 The Programs and Courses website defined under the Coursework Handbook Rules.

 Awarded in a merit-based process; the tuition fees are not charged by ANU.

 HDR Research Support

-Forms of financial assistance such as education related expenses including fieldwork costs where not for tuition or accommodation or stipend.
+Forms of financial assistance such as education-related expenses including fieldwork costs excluding tuition or accommodation or stipend.